I love driving and it doesn't get much better than when on a road trip across the Rockies from Calgary to Vancouver and beyond to Vancouver Island.

 - Choose west to east, Vancouver to Calgary if you want to leave the most spectacular scenery for last.
 In essence, the climax of mountain beauty is in the Kicking Horse Pass and it is on the Calgary side of the mountains.

 How Many Days to Plan for a Road Trip Across the Rockies

 Naturally, you can drive the full length of the Rockies in a day.
 But why would you when you can settle in and truly enjoy the splendor?

 Due to car trouble on the prairies, we had one less stop than planned in the mountains but we still took 4 days to drive it.
 I would suggest as many days as you can so that you have time to visit the small cities along the way, hike to amazing waterfalls, and relax in the beauty.

 Our overnights were spent in Banff and Revelstoke.
 I would add another along Shuswap Lake if you have the time.
 However, we stopped numerous times on our travel days.
-We had a great lunch in Golden at the White Tooth Mountain Bistro (found on the Find Me Gluten Free app which I reviewed for the Solo Traveler Insiders) and enjoyed the Roger's Pass information center.
+We had a great lunch in Golden at the White Tooth Mountain Bistro (which I found on the Find Me Gluten Free app) and enjoyed the Roger's Pass information center.

 Vancouver and the Lower Mainland

 The drive from Revelstoke to Fort Langley is more than I would usually want to do in a day, however, we lost a couple of days in Medicine Hat due to engine problems and had commitments for Simon to read from his new book in both Vancouver and Abbotsford.
 As a result, we spent one day less in the mountains than planned.